Budapest

 When we asked expats and global nomads about the quality of medical care in Budapest, they replied:

 "Medical services in Budapest, are generally of high quality, with well-trained medical professionals and modern facilities.
 Both public and private healthcare options are available, with public healthcare being more affordable but sometimes facing longer waiting times.
 Private healthcare facilities offer a wider range of services and shorter waiting times but can be more expensive.
 Many medical professionals in Budapest speak English, making it easier for tourists and expats to communicate their needs.
 Pharmacies are widely available throughout the city, and emergency services can be accessed by dialing 112.
-It is recommended for visitors to have travel health insurance to cover any potential medical expenses during their stay," said one expat.
+It is recommended for visitors to have travel health insurance to cover any potential medical expenses during their stay," said an expat in Budapest.

 Are healthcare and health insurance expensive in Budapest?

 "Healthcare and health insurance in Budapest, can be considered relatively affordable compared to other European countries and the United States.
 The country has a universal healthcare system, which is funded through taxes and provides coverage for most medical services.
 However, some residents may choose to purchase private health insurance for faster access to specialists and private facilities.
 The cost of private health insurance varies depending on the coverage and provider, but it is generally more affordable than in many Western countries.
-Additionally, the cost of medical treatments and medications in Budapest is typically lower than in other European capitals," commented one expat living in Budapest, Hungary.
+Additionally, the cost of medical treatments and medications in Budapest is typically lower than in other European capitals," wrote one expat living in Budapest.

 Is the cost of living in Budapest high?